 See All Resources

 Through our Congregate Meals Program, we are focused on providing hot, nutritious meals to senior citizens throughout the Lincoln Trail District and Meade County.
-This past fiscal year, more than 44,000 meals were served to 621 participants.
+This past fiscal year, more than 100,000 meals were served to over 6,000 participants.
 At each of our 11 Senior Centers, participants can not only sit down for a meal, but also engage in nutrition education classes, exercise activities and interact with their peers.

 Learn More